 - Community Service Volunteers: Since ours is a service-focused program, we like to see applicants who are dedicated to their community.
 At MBKU, service that benefits underserved or disadvantaged groups is highly desirable.
 Examples include: Boys and Girls club, soup kitchens, homeless shelters.
 In fact, our mission includes graduating PAs to serve these specific groups.

 - Linkage Program for qualified pre-health undergraduates: The Pre-Health Professions Linkage Program consists of formal agreements between MBKU’s School of Physician Assistant Studies and the Universities listed below.
-The agreement offers undergraduate students in the Pre-Health Professions Linkage Programs special consideration for admission.
+The agreement offers undergraduate students in the Pre-Health Professions Linkage Programs additional consideration for admission.

 Please review the current linkages for specific information regarding eligibility and requirements.
 If you still have questions, please contact the Health Professions Advising Office at the affiliated University about the application process.